Skip to main content

 }

-By following these steps, you can harness the power of both STUDS and Tailwind CSS in your projects, combining the structured design system of STUDS with the utility-first approach of Tailwind.
+By following these steps, you can harness the power of both the design system and Tailwind CSS in your projects, combining the structured design system with the utility-first approach of Tailwind.